Kytabyte/go2-generic-containers/README.md

 - Red Black Tree
 - `SortedMap` and `SortedSet` (need benchmark of AVL Tree and Red Black Tree to decide which one to use)
 - `OrderedSet`

+### Iterator of Containers

+A unified iterator interface for all containers is needed...

 ### Package structure